 See that nice dome over there?

 It belongs to the Parliament House, designed by Imre Steindl.
 Built between 1883 and 1902, it is fairly shamelessly based on Westminster.
 Why did Budapest get a parliament at all, when in those days it was the second city of the Austro-Hungarian Empire, headquartered in Vienna?
 It got one because a few years earlier, the Compromise (or Ausgleich or Kiegyezes) of 1867 granted Hungary a kind of independence.
 The Hungarians got their own parliament and ministers, while the head of state remained the Emperor-King, Franz-Joseph (Ferenc Jozsef in Hungarian).
 He kept the army, too.
 Oh, one more thing.
 You'll have to do without Hungarian diacritics here.
-This is such an embarrassing indicator of illiteracy that we'll blame the software.
-Plausible, no?
+Blame the software.

 We've just turned a bit.
 The bridge is a post-war reconstruction of the city's first bridge, the so-called Chain Bridge of 1849.
 (The Germans blew all the bridges on their way out of town.)
 The dome belongs to St. Stephen's Church, named for Hungary's first Christian king (975-1038).
 Baedeker, never in doubt, says of the district here and just upstream that "the finest part of the town on the left bank is that adjoining the Danube, with the House of Parliament and other handsome buildings."
 He especially praises "the Francis Joseph Quay (Ferencz-Jozsef Rakpart)."
 The name has changed, as have those of most things here of Germanic origin.
 Now it's the Pesti Also Rakpart, or Lower Pest rampart.

 See that building right at the end of the bridge?